 With tools like Sumo, you can add customized popups everywhere on your website and easily track conversions.
 For example, you can trigger a popup when visitors move their mouse to the top of a page, indicating an intention to exit.
-Or, one that triggers when they’ve read half way through a relevant blog post.
+Or one that triggers when they’ve read a relevant blog post halfway through.

 Tip: Adding the word “free” in the popup can work wonders with conversions!

 Popups can also be used with customer service tools like Intercom or Drift.
 These tools help you construct predefined messages, build automatically routed conversations, and then track analytics such as clicks and conversions.

 4. Put direct inline links in blog posts